Port Westward: Protecting Farmland; Fighting Fossil Fuels

 After supposedly redoing its analysis, the Port of St. Helens reinitiated the process in 2017.
 However, the exception request still proposes multiple broad use categories without specifying why the rezoning was necessary or justified.
 Furthermore, the county continues to reject alternative locations, including the 600 acres of undeveloped industrial land already available at Port Westward.
 Despite the objection of many members of the community, Columbia County approved of the plan.

-We represent Columbia Riverkeeper in preventing the rezoning of Port Westward’s farmland.
+Since 2013, we have represented Columbia Riverkeeper in preventing the rezoning of Port Westward’s farmland.
 Columbia Riverkeeper’s mission is to protect and restore the water quality of the Columbia River and all life connected to it, from the headwaters to the Pacific Ocean.

-In our current appeal to the Oregon Land Use Board of Appeals, we are joined by 1000 Friends of Oregon.
+We have also worked in partnernship with 1000 Friends of Oregon.
 1000 Friends’ mission is working with Oregonians to enhance our quality of life by building livable urban and rural communities, protecting family farms and forests, and conserving natural areas.

 Together, we are committed to preserving the farmland of Port Westward, maintaining the water quality of the Columbia River, and defending Governor McCall’s land use legacy.